jupyter/jupyter.github.io/README.md

     - Donate
 ```

-which mean, insert in order the following links into the navbar:
+which means, insert in order the following links into the navbar:

     - Link to `Home` page, guess the url by yourself.
     - link to `Install` page, the url is...